NatLee/On-the-Role-of-Text-Preprocessing-in-Neural-Network-Architectures-For-IMDB/README.md

 ### Information

 This is **UNOFFICIAL** code for this [paper](https://arxiv.org/abs/1707.01780) and only run with IMDb dataset.
-These code are modified from original code [sensecnn](https://github.com/pilehvar/sensecnn) for compatibility on Python3 and only for research use.
+These files are modified from original code [sensecnn](https://github.com/pilehvar/sensecnn) for compatibility on Python3 and research.

 ### Pre-trained word embeddings